-An ability with two designators, such as "Battle/Open:", can be used at either time.
-The ability always has both designators, but the action taken using it only has the designator appropriate to the Action Round when it is used.
+An ability with two designators, such as "Battle/Open:", can be used at either time, and is treated as both types except while the action is being taken.

 Abilities given to a card or player "stack," unlike keywords and traits.
 A card or player can have more than one identical copy of an ability, each of which is used separately.